 We publish an Annual Report each year detailing current priorities and progress of objectives; these can be accessed below:

 Responsibility for Equality and Diversity at the University of Suffolk rests with the Executive Team, led by the Vice-Chancellor.
-The Equality and Diversity Committee, chaired by the Director of Human Resources, provides a forum for the engagement of staff and student representatives, together with representatives of the wider community who are encouraged to take the role of critical friend.
-The Committee plays a key role in supporting the University of Suffolk in meeting its equality duties and objectives; our new equality objectives will be published here.
+The Equality and Diversity Committee, chaired by the Deputy Vice Chancellor, provides a forum for the engagement of staff and student representatives, together with representatives of our wider university community – including our union colleagues and Network Chairs.
+The Committee plays a key role in supporting the University of Suffolk in meeting its equality duties and objectives.

 You are welcome to contact us with any compliments, complaints or suggestions about equality and diversity at the University of Suffolk.